-The Tsum Valley lies in the North-East end of Gorkha district and borders Tibet.
+The Tsum Valley trek goes into the Tsum valley that lies in the North-East end of Gorkha district bordering Tibet.
 The valley is surrounded by the Ganesh Himal range (which are a series of seven peaks over 7,000 meters), Sringi Himal, Himalchuli and other unnamed peaks.
 The inhabitants of this region – the Tsumbas – are of Tibetan origin and Buddhism is evident in the numerous mani walls, chortens, monasteries and Kanis (Buddhist gates) dotting the trails in this blessed valley.
 The Tsum valley is one of eight Beyuls in the Himalayas.
 Beyuls are valleys that have been blessed by Guru Padmasambhava for those seeking refuge when the world is on the verge of destruction.

 Crystal Mountain Treks – has been in business for over two decades and employs only the best guides with a minimum of 15 years experience.
 We treat our staff with the utmost care and respect.
 Each staff member is provided high-quality equipment and paid higher-than-average wages.
 Our clients have commented that our treks provide a better value (we provide more for less) than other companies they researched, comparing services, quality and price.
 We are happy to provide references of people who have journeyed with us in the past upon request.

 |Day 2||Exploring Kathmandu||Kathmandu||1,340m/4,300ft|

 |Day 3||Kathmandu to Arughat (600m/1,970ft.).
 Drive onward to Soti Khola.||Soti Khola||730m/2,395ft|

 |Day 10||Chekkampar to Nile||Nile||3,360m/11,100ft|